 What that means is that consumers should view such commercials cautiously.
 Close your eyes when the side effects are listed so you won’t be distracted by the action.

 If you have become fed up with prescription drug ads, why not let the Commissioner of the Food and Drug Administration know?
 You can contact:

 - Dr. Rob Califf, Commissioner of the FDA

 - 10903 New Hampshire Ave

 - Silver Spring, MD, 20993-0002.

-Ultimately, though, any changes in prescription drug ads will likely require an act of Congress.
+Any changes in prescription drug ads will likely require an act of Congress.
 You may want to express your thoughts to your Senators and Representative.
 Sadly, though, they likely take a lot of money from the pharmaceutical industry.
 The chances that they will shoot the golden goose or the “turkey” that is contributing to their campaign funding committee is pretty slim.